U.S. Senator (D-Michigan)

-What was Charles Keating's connection to Riegle and Michigan?
-Before Riegle and Keating met, Keating invested $37 million dollars in Riegle's state by building the Ponchetrain Hotel in Detroit.
+Before Riegle and Keating ever met, Keating invested $37 million dollars in Michigan by building the Ponchetrain Hotel in Detroit.
 The two were first introduced at the grand opening of the hotel in March 1985.
-In the summer of 1986, Keating and his chief legal aid, James Grogan, met with Riegle on two separate occasions: first, to discuss Lee Henkel's nomination to the Bank Board, and, second, to propose that a fundraiser be held for Riegle's at the Ponchetrain.
+In the summer of 1986, Keating and his chief legal aide, James Grogan, met with Riegle on two separate occasions: First, to discuss Lee Henkel's nomination to the Bank Board, and, second, to propose that a fundraiser be held for Riegle at the Ponchetrain.
 Riegle claims there was also talk of building a second hotel in Detroit.

-Earlier that year, on March 6, Bank Board Chair Ed Gray set up a meeting with Senator Riegle.
+Earlier that year, on March 6th, Bank Board chairman Ed Gray set up a meeting with Riegle.
 Gray says that, around this time, he was talking to "anyone who would listen" about the FSLIC recapitalization bill he was about to put before Congress.
 According to Gray, Riegle pulled him aside at the end of the meeting and told him that there were senators out West who were concerned about the Bank Board's actions regarding Lincoln S&L, and that these senators wanted to meet with Gray.
-Gray says he told Riegle that he didn't like the idea; he had had enough drama with Keating and Lincoln after the series of articles (see Evidence: Media) that described a feud between Keating and Gray and simultaneously questioned Gray's reputation.
-In what Gray describes as a three-minute meeting, he expressed his belief that nothing productive would come of it.
-According to Gray, Rielge simply responded, "You'll be getting a call."
-"What?"
-"You'll be getting a call."
-Rielge has no independent recollection of what occurred in his March 6 meeting with Gray.
+Gray says he told Riegle that he didn't like the idea; he had had enough drama with Keating and Lincoln after the series of articles that described a feud between Keating and Gray and simultaneously questioned Gray's reputation.
+In what he describes as a three-minute meeting, Gray expressed his belief that nothing productive would come of it.
+According to Gray, Riegle simply responded, "You'll be getting a call."
+Riegle has no independent recollection of what occurred in his March 6th meeting with Gray.

-The next day, Riegle flew to Arizona (Keating had invited him to come see Lincoln's operations—too important to be in parentheses).
-After touring their headquarters, Keating and Rielge met privately.
-While Riegle does not remember what was said in this meeting, he speculates that if Keating had talked about his issues with the bank board, Glenn would have said, "Anybody outside my state and whose problems are outside Michigan would have to take up their with their home state senators."
+The next day, Riegle flew to Arizona, where Keating had invited him to come see Lincoln's operations.
+After touring their headquarters, Keating and Riegle met privately.
+While Riegle does not remember what was said in this meeting, he speculates that if Keating had talked about his issues with the Bank Board, he would have said, "Anybody outside my state and whose problems are outside Michigan would have to take up them with their home state senators."
 A member of Riegle's staff, Kevin Gottlieb, who waited outside with Grogan while the meeting took place, recalls that as Keating emerged to escort Riegle back to his car, he was informed that Keating's camp would begin arranging for Riegle's fundraiser at the Ponchetrain hotel.

-On March 13rd, Riegle received the Arthur Young letter.
-When asked why he would have received a letter like that, Riegle speculated that he may have made a passing comment to Grogan (when Grogan and Attchison were in DC in late February to lobby for Direct investment laws) that he was too busy to meet and put into writing their complaints.
-A few days after receiving the letter, Grogan met with Riegle in D.C..
-Grogan claims that Riegle told him that a meeting between Ed Gray and the senators would occur and that Grogan needed either Senator DeConcini or Senator McCain to invite him to this meeting.
+On March 13th, Riegle received the Arthur Young letter.
+When asked why he would have received a letter like that, Riegle speculated that he may have made a passing comment to Grogan (when Grogan and Atchison were in D.C. in late February to lobby for direct investment laws) that he was too busy to meet and to put their complaints in writing.
+A few days after receiving the letter, Grogan met with Riegle in D.C.
+Grogan claims that Riegle told him a meeting between Gray and the senators would occur and that Grogan needed either Senators DeConcini or McCain to invite him to this meeting.
 Riegle has no recollection of this conversation.
-A little more than a week later, a successful fundraiser at the Ponchetrain hotel was held (March 23rd) and raised over $30,000 on Riegle's behalf.
-Riegle returned these contributions a few weeks later after the Detroit papers ran a story connecting his recent meetings to the fundraiser.
-Twice during March 1987, Rielge voted on the Senate floor to protect funding for regulation of S&L's.
+A little more than a week later on March 23rd, a successful fundraiser at the Ponchetrain hotel was held and raised over $30,000 on Riegle's behalf.
+Riegle returned these contributions a few weeks later, after the Detroit papers ran a story connecting his recent meetings to the fundraiser.
+Twice during March 1987, Riegle voted on the Senate floor to protect funding for regulation of S&Ls.